Angel Dust (Faith No More album): Live performances and setlists

-Despite reportedly being unhappy with the band's change in direction on Angel Dust, Jim Martin has since stated: "Live performances were always very strong.
+Despite reportedly being unhappy with the band's change in direction on Angel Dust, Martin has since claimed that he was pleased with their live performances on the Angel Dust tour.
+He said in 2012, "live performances were always very strong.
 From my perspective, we came across a lot heavier than the records.
 Over time, the chord progressions and the arrangements would morph in subtle ways that would make the set heavier than the studio version."